stlbluesfan46/TMA_ISH_analysis/README.md

 It will then display graphs with the distribution of all stages and stages independently.

-The script will then combine the data, perform tests for normality, and conduct an ANOVA.
+The script will then combine the data, perform tests for normality, and conduct a One-Way ANOVA.

 A graph will be produced comparing all stages.

+## Running the analysis

+To run the analysis, you must set a working directory in R that directs to your files.
+The files should be named noprobe.csv, probe.csv (ex. pgc1beta.csv)
+For the time being, you will have to set the probe file manually in the script.
+Hopefully I can add prompts in the future.
+Once that is set, you can just run the entire script.